fecet/vicode/README.md

 ## Requirements

 - Visual Studio Code
-- Vim with [vim-shareedit](https://github.com/kbwo/vim-shareedit) plugin installed
+- Vim with Vicode plugin installed

 ## Installation

 1. Install this extension from the VS Code marketplace
-2. Install the vim-shareedit plugin in Vim ( see [vim-shareedit](https://github.com/kbwo/vim-shareedit) for instructions )
+2. Install the Vicode plugin in Vim
-3. Install the vscode-shareedit extension in VSCode ( see [Marketplace](https://marketplace.visualstudio.com/items?itemName=kbwo.shareedit) )
+3. Install the Vicode extension in VSCode

 ## Usage

-1. Start a ShareEdit session in Vim using the vim-shareedit plugin
+1. Start a Vicode session in Vim using the `:VicodeStart` command
 2. In VS Code:
    - Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
-   - Run the "Connect to vim-shareedit" command
+   - Run the "Connect to Vicode" command
    - Select the active session from the quick pick menu
 3. Your cursor positions will now be synchronized between VS Code and Vim.
 Try moving the cursor in one editor and see it move in the other.